kris-classes/restart-s1-2022/utils.md

 ### Add your name below and the 3 utilities you'll be presenting.

-* Your name goes here.
+* Matthew Reynolds, googlr, gitmux, nnn
 * Another goes here. etc.